George Burr Richardson

-George Burr Richardson, MS, PhD (1872 - 1949) was a geologist who, among other endeavors, participated in extensive field work for the United States Geological Survey (USGS) in Alaska, Pennsylvania, California, Texas, Colorado, and Utah.
+George Burr Richardson (1872–1949) was an American geologist who participated in extensive field work for the United States Geological Survey (USGS) in Alaska, Pennsylvania, California, Texas, Colorado, and Utah.

-In Texas, Dr. Richardson described and named 14 geologic formations, 10 from the Cambrian to Lower Cretaceous ages, and two each of the Paleozoic and Precambrian ages.
+In Texas, Richardson described and named 14 geologic formations, 10 from the Cambrian to Lower Cretaceous ages, and two each of the Paleozoic and Precambrian ages.
 These contributions to stratigraphy formed the basis of all subsequent stratigraphic work in north and west Texas and southeastern New Mexico.
 Moreover, they led to the identification and development of areas of great economic importance, despite being 10,000 or more feet underground.
-Dr. Richardson's work led to authorship of 70 publications related to geology.
+Richardson's work led to authorship of 70 publications related to geology.

 Early life

-"G.B", as George Burr Richardson was known to associates, was born August 21, 1872, in Morrisania, a suburb of New York City.
+Richardson was born on August 21, 1872, in Morrisania, a suburb of New York City.
 His father, George Wentworth Richardson, was a descendant of Samuel Richardson, who was born in England and immigrated to Woburn, Massachusetts, about 1635.
 Following generations included selectmen in Woburn and Charles Richardson, who was an architect and designed the courthouse in Worcester, Massachusetts, about 1780.
-"G.B."'s grandfather moved to Claremont, New Hampshire, where "G.B."'s father was born and lived until he moved to Morrisania.
+Richardson's grandfather moved to Claremont, New Hampshire, where "G.B."'s father was born and lived until he moved to Morrisania.

-"G.B."'s mother, Emma Breck, was a descendant of Edward Breck, who emigrated from England to Boston on the James.
+Richardson's mother, Emma Breck, was a descendant of Edward Breck, who emigrated from England to Boston on the James.
 Following generations were merchants living in Boston until about 1800, when Emma's grandfather, William Breck, moved to Claremont, New Hampshire.
 Emma's father, James Breck, moved from Claremont to nearby Newport, New Hampshire, where Emma was born and lived until she married George Wentworth Richardson.
 One of Emma's great great grandfathers was Samuel Chase (1741-1811), a jurist and a signer of the Declaration of Independence, as well as great grandfather of Chief Justice Salmon P. Chase (1803-1873).

-Soon after "G.B."'s birth, his family moved to Chestnut Hill, Mt.
-Vernon, in Westchester County, where "G.B." grew up with a sister, Chester Parker Richardson and a brother, James Breck Richardson.
-His father died in 1881, when "G.B." was nine years old.
+Soon after Richardson's birth, his family moved to Chestnut Hill, Mt.
+Vernon, in Westchester County, where he grew up with a sister, Chester Parker Richardson and a brother, James Breck Richardson.
+His father died in 1881, when Richardson was nine years old.
 "G.B." attended public schools and the College of the City of New York.
 Then, in 1892, he matriculated at Lawrence Scientific School of Harvard University, where he helped earn his way by tutoring Latin and working as an Assistant in the Physics Department, and where he was awarded a BS degree magna cum laude in 1895.